Gold3nboy/cryptography_1819/README.md

 * pairing theorems/claims/facts/exercises with Proofs unequivocally
 ### Minor issues
 * refs should have a certain name while pointing to sections with other names
+* could be useful to have an acronym table